This page is also available in: Deutsch (German)

 Therefore, I also recommend a professional advice, since wearing consultants usually have a slightly larger fund of carrying aids and you can try one or the other baby carrier.

 With baby wraps and slings, it is often the case that wearing with increased weight and height of the baby is not so comfortable anymore.

 Your child gets heavier and due to the lack of padding the weight is heavy on your shoulders.
 Wraps are therefore especially suitable for newborns and in the first months of life very well.

 Often, however, it is worthwhile to switch to a carrying aid after a while, especially for large and heavy children.

 Carrying aids with hip belt relieve the shoulders best.

-5 The carrying technique does not fit with mother and child
+5 The carrying technique does not fit with you and your baby

 Not every child feels equally comfortable in every baby carrier or sling.
-Some like the flexibility of the baby wrap, but others need the tightness of a carrying aid to relax.
+Some like the flexibility of the baby sling, but others need the tightness of a carrying aid to relax.

 Some children also want to be tied tightly and just sleep cuddled up to Mama, others need a good all-round view and freedom of movement, which is more possible when wearing on your back.

 The difficulty for mom and child now lies in finding out what suits them best.